Authors on Stage Sold Out

 Questions, or to join our mailing list: email@example.com

-Fill your morning with engaging presentations by three authors discussing how they came to write their recently published books.
-WCAB Authors on Stage presents three outstanding authors this November:
+Fill your morning with engaging presentations by three authors discussing how they came to write their recently published books, and help support the Wellesley College Library.
+WCAB Authors on Stage presents these outstanding authors:

 Susan Cooper—The Shortest Day